dalpm/My-Math-Stuff/README.md

-# My-Math-Stuff
+# Prime Dividers of Any Numbers
-Python programs that I write for mathematical calculations.
+Python programs that I write for finding prime dividers of any number.
+Still got some work to optimize the algoritm.